molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 .. rubric:: InChI Keys

-The InChI Key of a given `Chem.MolecularGraph`_ instance can be generated quite simply via the utility function `Chem.generateINCHIKey()`_ as follows:
+Similarly, the InChI Key of a given `Chem.MolecularGraph`_ instance can be generated via the utility function `Chem.generateINCHIKey()`_:

 .. code:: ipython3